safesploit/php_visitor_tracking_script-fork/README.md

 # Watcher

+The Watcher fork has been moved [here](https://github.com/safesploit/Watcher) due to combining different contributions and forks.

 Watcher tracks referrer page, IP address, date/time and user agent data before discreetly redirecting to the indended URL.

 # Setup